FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/television/1976/1976-07-15-the-grand-prix-night-of-the-stars.md

 ---
 layout: post
 title: The Grand Prix Night of the Stars
+maintitle: The Grand Prix Night of the Stars
 subtitle: The Royal Albert Hall, London
 description: In the week of Britain's round of the World Motor Racing Championship - The British Grand Prix stars from the world of entertainment and the world's top Grand Prix drivers share the stage at the Royal Albert Hall.
 Lena performs a live version of This Is My Song, and is then serenaded by Henry Cooper and Barrie Gill, with their version of Lena, My Little Honey Lena.
 image: /assets/images/BBC/1976-07-15-the-grand-prix-night-of-the-stars.jpg